findyourexit/figgit/README.md

 - Enter GitHub owner (username or organization)
 - Enter repository name
-- Specify target branch (will be created if it doesn't exist)
+- Specify the target branch for token exports (will be created if it doesn't exist)
+- (Optional) Provide the repository's default branch used for diff fallback and branch creation
 - (Optional) Specify folder path within the repo
 - Set output filename (must end with `.json`)